-The Les Young Scholarship provides young people within the thoroughbred breeding industry the opportunity to further develop their skills and knowledge via an international course at The National Stud, United Kingdom.
+The Les Young Scholarship provides young people in the Thoroughbred breeding industry with the opportunity to build their skills and knowledge through an international course at The National Stud in the United Kingdom.
+Designed to support the next generation of industry professionals, the scholarship offers a unique chance to gain international experience and broaden career pathways within the Australian Thoroughbred industry.

 About Les Young